Mustafa2856/Mini_projects/README.md

-# js_projects
-web related projects
+small projects mostly for trying new stuff